 Stars: 3 | Language: Go | License: MIT

-A Go implementation with 17+ tools, including features the TypeScript server lacks.
+A Go implementation with 17+ tools, including features neither the official nor TypeScript server offers.

 What makes it stand out: